AnggaR96s/Reforestation/README.md

-## Why was the big cat disqualified from the race?
-Because it was a cheetah.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.